Are insomnia and sleep apnea related?

 Insomnia is a condition that affects a person's ability to sleep.
 It can manifest as difficulty falling asleep, staying asleep, or both.

-Sleep apnea, on the other hand, is a potentially serious sleep disorder.
-It is characterized by repeated interruptions in breathing during sleep.
+Sleep apnea, on the other hand, is a potentially serious sleep disorder characterized by repeated interruptions in breathing during sleep.

 Understanding these conditions individually is the first step towards understanding their relationship.
-Let's delve deeper into each of these disorders.
+Let's delve deeper into each disorder.

 What is Insomnia?